IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic inspect
 {: #bluemix_ic_inspect}

 View the information about a container.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/inspect" target="_blank">inspect</a> command in the Docker help.
+For more information, see the [inspect](https://docs.docker.com/reference/commandline/inspect){: new_window} command in the Docker help.

 ```
 bluemix ic inspect [IMAGE|images|CONTAINER]